cybergarage/puzzledb-go/README.md

 # Roadmap

-PuzzleDB is currently in a technical preview release.
-Currently, PuzzleDB is in the process of developing and testing a distributed plugin for the next release.
-The development roadmap for PuzzleDB is shown below.
+PuzzleDB is currently in a technical preview release stage.
+At present, it is in the process of developing and testing a distributed plugin for the upcoming release.
+The development roadmap for PuzzleDB is outlined below.

 ![doc/img/roadmap](doc/img/roadmap.png)

-For more information about the roadmap, please refer to [Roadmap](doc/roadmap.adoc).

 # User Guides